 “digitalisation destroys the photographic image as evidence of anything except the process of digitalisation.”
 (19) The implications of this statement are troubling: if digital imagery is untrustworthy as a document of anything but its own creation, the observational mode of documentary cannot exist in the digital age, and the position of the self-reflexive mode becomes one of complete scepticism.

 In fact observational documentary makers have embraced small lightweight digital camcorders as an advance towards the ideal of non-interventionism.
-If digitalisation is not destroying observational documentary, then the issue of realism is more complex than both cinéma-vérité’s filmmakers and critics would have us believe.
-The danger of the self-reflexive mode of documentary, apparent in Sunless, is that it
+If digitalisation is not destroying observational documentary, then the issue of realism is more complex than both cinéma-vérité’s proponents and critics would have us believe.
+The danger of the self-reflexive mode of documentary, a danger apparent in Sunless, is that it

 “closes in on itself… [and] becomes a loop which effaces social analysis” (20) as it seeks to challenge the observational mode and in so doing becomes hopelessly entangled in the search for alternative forms of representation.